By

 The

-next card to be released in Canada with the World branding from MasterCard
+next card to be released in Canada with the World branding from Mastercard

-price protection insurance.
+in Canada, price protection insurance.

 Overview